renovatebot/config-help/.github/ISSUE_TEMPLATE/config-help.md

 about: Use this template when asking help
 title: "[Question] "
 labels: ''
-assignees: rarkins

 ---

-### Which Renovate are you using?
-CLI, App, or Pro
+### Which Renovate are you using? e.g. CLI, GitHub app, GitLab app, etc.

 ### Which platform are you using?
 GitHub, GitLab, Bitbucket Azure DevOps